5 Reasons to Fall in Love with the Cook Islands

 Nestled in its heart, the Punanga Nui cultural markets draw locals and travellers alike every Saturday.
 Stroll on down to find fresh produce, local snacks, sarongs, pearl jewellery, artisanal crafts, live music and performances.
 We love the colourful handmade quilts known as Tivaevae.

 You can get to Rarotonga easily on a short non-stop flight from Sydney on Air New Zealand.
-Alternately, Air NZ, Virgin Australia and Jetstar all have flights via Auckland.
+Alternately, Air New Zealand and Jetstar all have flights via Auckland.

 2. You can spend all day in the water

 Aitutaki -- the Cook Islands’ second most-visited island, known for its postcard-worthy beaches -- is basically one big lagoon.

 It’s not an exaggeration to say that the clear waters surrounding the island may be some of the most beautiful in the world.
 They’re home to a multicoloured array of hard and soft corals, tropical fish and turtles, making underwater exploration a must-do, whether it’s by swimming, snorkelling or diving.

 You can also spend the day above the sea, kayaking, sailing or deep-sea fishing.
 One of the best ways to experience the environment is on a full-day cruise stopping at the lagoons’ 15 islets.

 Aitutaki is a 45-minute flight from Rarotonga – some holiday accommodation packages will include the flight over from the main island.

 With year-round sunny weather and a tropical climate, the Cook Islands offer plenty of incentive for natural discoveries.